 Generate Laravel Code Using Artisan Command – Short Blueprint Guide

-In comes blueprint, this package lets you generate laravel codes a lot faster using a draft file.
-Here, you can define models and controllers with shorthand YAML syntax making it easy to build new components in your laravel application.
+In comes blueprint, this package lets you generate Laravel codes a lot faster using a draft file.
+Here, you can define models and controllers with shorthand YAML syntax making it easy to build new components in your Laravel application.

-Blueprint is an open-source tool for rapidly generating multiple Laravel components from a single, human readable definition.
+Blueprint is an open-source tool for rapidly generating multiple Laravel components from a single, human-readable definition.

 Install Blueprint using this command: